-Section 18.
+Section 17.
 Penalties

-Any person, firm, corporation or association who violates any of the provisions of Act 402 of I977 (A.C.A.
-14-236-101, et seq.), or any Rules promulgated under the authority of Act 402 of I977 (A.C.A.
+Any person, firm, corporation or association who violates any of the provisions of Act 402 of 1977 (A.C.A.
+14-236-101, et seq.), or any Rules and Regulations promulgated under the authority of Act 402 of 1977 (A.C.A.
 14-236-101, et seq.), shall upon conviction, be deemed guilty of a misdemeanor and shall be punished by a fine of not less than one hundred dollars (\$100.00) nor more than one thousand dollars (\$1,000.00).
 Installers, Designated Representatives, Certified Monitoring Personnel and Septic Tank Manufacturers who do not renew their licenses prior to 60 days after the annual expiration date will be charged a late fee equal to one half (1/2) the annual fee.

-Section 19.
+Section 18.
 Severability

-If any provisions of these Rules, or the application thereof to any person is held invalid, such invalidity shall not affect other provisions or applications of these Rules which can affect without the invalid provisions of application, and to this end the provisions hereto are declared to be severable.
+If any provisions of these Rules and Regulations, or the application thereof to any person is held invalid, such invalidity shall not affect other provisions or applications of these Rules and Regulations which can effect without the invalid provisions of application, and to this end the provisions hereto are declared to be severable.

-Section 20.
+Section 19.
 Repeal